 Your personality, personal standards and, above all, attitude matter.

 In order to apply, please, follow the steps below:

-- Record a 1-minute video answering the question: “How do I improve or contribute to improving life in my community?”.
+- Record a short video on the topic “How do I encourage the youth of the world to support Ukraine”.
 Video should be in English.

 - Prepare the link of your video and CV to attach to the Google Application at the Section II.
 (NB: You need submit the video in order your application to be considered.
 You are also encouraged to publish your video on your personal Facebook and/or Instagram igtv account with a tag of @ua.youthdelegate (FB) and/or @uayouthdelegate (Instagram) – this will be an asset to your application.)